timlzn/Sim-Hearthstone/README.md

 # Sim-Hearthstone
-This is a card game based on Unity.
+This is a PC card game based on Unity. （It may be changed）

 # Object
 We want to develop a card game like Hearthstone.
 (The name may changed as time goes by.)